Impact of the privatisation of British Rail: Political positions post-privatisation

-Previous government policy
+Previous government policy (1997-2010)

-The Conservative government of John Major lost the 1997 general election, replaced by Labour.
+The Conservative government of John Major lost the 1997 general election and were replaced by a Labour government.
 The Labour government did not fulfil its earlier commitment to keep the railways in the public sector.
 Instead, it left the new structure in place, even completing the privatisation process with the last remaining sales.
 In 2004, the Labour Party Conference voted by 2 to 1 in favour of a TSSA motion calling on the government to take the TOCs back into public ownership as franchises expired.
-The policy was however immediately ruled out by the then Transport Secretary Alastair Darling.
+The policy was however immediately ruled out by the then Transport Secretary Alistair Darling.
 After 13 years in power, Labour lost the 2010 general election, which resulted in a coalition government formed by the Conservatives and Liberal Democrats.

+Conservative government position (2010-2024)

+In September 2020, the Government abolished most of the rail franchises, although the Scottish Government allowed the Caledonian Sleeper franchise to continue until 2023.
+On 20 May 2021, the Government announced a white paper that would reform the industry's structure.
+Network Rail had already been renationalised in 2014, and most management of the passenger railway, including Network Rail's infrastructure responsibilities as well as the Department for Transport's role as the manager of passenger contracts would pass to Great British Railways.
+The former franchises would become concessions, under which the operators take very little commercial risk but also have little commercial discretion.
+The BBC reported that this would represent "the largest shake-up" in the railways since privatisation, whilst The Guardian called the new model 'simplified, but still substantially privatised', although its reference to 'UK railways' was misleading, as Northern Ireland Railways are managed separately.

+On 19 October 2022, Transport Secretary Anne-Marie Trevelyan announced that the Transport Bill which would have set up Great British Railways would not go ahead in the current parliamentary session.
+In February 2023, Transport Secretary Mark Harper confirmed the government's commitment to GBR and rail reform.
+On 18 May 2023, it was reported that the Transport Bill would not be introduced in the 2023–24 Parliamentary session.
+Without the Enabling Act, GBR lacks legal powers to award passenger contracts, manage the infrastructure or set fares and timetables.
+It is now unlikely to take over before 2024.